-The doctor will ask about your child’s symptoms and medical history.
+After birth you will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your doctor may be able to feel the swollen kidney during the physical exam.
-The diagnosis may be confirmed with images of the kidneys.
-Images may be taken with:

-Hydronephrosis that develops before birth will often resolve on its own without kidney damage.
-The doctor will continue to monitor the kidneys until the swelling has gone away.
+Hydronephrosis that develops before birth will often resolve on its own without kidney damage, either before or after birth.
+Your child's kidneys will be monitored until the swelling has gone away.

 When necessary, the condition causing the back up of urine will be treated.
-This may include surgery or medication.
+Treatment options may include:

 American Kidney Fund